Are you aware of the benefits and challenges of CRMs?

 - Cost of data migration

-One of the biggest hurdles to CRM success is getting company-wide buy-in.
+One of the biggest hurdles to a CRM's success is getting company-wide buy-in.
 It isn’t easy to find a CRM that offers equal functionality for every department.
 You may encounter resistance from staff who are saddled with a tool that wasn’t their first choice.

-One way to sidestep this particular CRM challenge is to focus on the benefit to the customer.
+One way to sidestep this particular challenge is to focus on the benefit to the customer.
 What tool will best serve your clients?
-Employees may grumble if they feel another department got the better end of the deal.
-But most staff can get behind a system that adds value to their customer base.
+Employees may grumble if they feel another department got the better end of the deal, but most staff can get behind a system that adds value to their customer base.

 We live in an age of instant gratification, and our new software system is no different.
-We want it to work now!
-However, CRM is not an immediate solution.
-It usually requires time and training to experience the full power of a CRM.
+We want it to work right now!
+However, CRMs are not an immediate solution.
+They usually require time and training to experience their full power.

 You also need to be prepared to wait on your financial gains.
 Though companies receive an average return of $8.71 for every dollar invested, this can take years.
 Just recovering your initial investment typically takes 13 months.

-Some managers make the mistake of seeing CRM primarily as a reporting tool-monitoring employee activity, call volume, and other efficiency metrics.
-This approach is bound to get push back from employees.
-They will view the CRM as a burden and be unlikely to participate.
-Lack of engagement also means that the data can suffer, as employees enter incomplete or even fictional information.
-This undermines the point of CRM as a single source of truth.
+Some managers make the mistake of seeing CRMs primarily as a reporting tool for monitoring employee activity, call volume, and other efficiency metrics.
+This approach is bound to get pushback from employees.
+They'll view the CRM as a burden and be unlikely to participate.
+Lack of engagement also means that the data can suffer, as employees enter incomplete or even fictional information, which undermines the point of a CRM as the single source of truth.

 To avoid this roadblock, managers should sell the team on how the CRM works for them.
-Familiarize yourself with the benefits for the entire organization and advocate for the new system.
+Familiarize yourself with the benefits for the entire organization and advocate for the new system accordingly.

 Finding the Right CRM For You